-Born in Sri Lanka, Ru Freeman found inspiration for her work in her family and country's pasts.
+Born in Sri Lanka, Freeman found inspiration for her work in her family and country's pasts.
 Her political writing focuses on international humanitarian assistance and workers' rights, while her creative writing has been featured in Guernicaand World Literature Today.
 Freeman published her first novel, A Disobedient Girl, in 2009; it was long-listed for the DCS Prize for South Asian Literature and translated into several languages.
 Her newest book, On Sal Mal Lane, uses her characteristic sensory detail, language, and humor to describe the plight of a Sri Lankan community in the five years before the country's civil war.

 It was a finalist for the 2011 National Book Award in Nonfiction, augmenting the success of her three previous books such as In Extremis: The Life of Laura Riding, which competed for the 1994 Pulitzer Prize in Biography.
 Baker appeared as part of the Warner Reading Series through a generous grant from the Manitou Fund.

-Wainaina is an author and journalist.
+Wainaina is an author and journalist, a Bard Fellow and the Director of the Chiuna Achebe Center for African Literature and Languages at Bard College.
+He is from Kenya and lives in New York.
 He received the Caine Prize for African Writing in 2002, and since then, many writers featured in the East African literary magazine Kwani? that he founded have received the Caine Prize as well.
 In 2003, the Kenya Publisher's Association presented him with an award for his services to Kenyan Literature.

 Yanique's achievements include the Pushcart Prize, Kore Press Fiction Prize, Academy of American Poets Prize, Fulbright Scholarship in writing, Boston Review Fiction Prize, and 2010 Rona Jaffe Prize in Fiction.